 - Explore setting up a Canadian cell phone plan remotely.
 Learn more here.

 - Start your online search for a long-term off-campus accommodation (if needed).
-You can use this time to research what’s available and possibly schedule viewings for once you are done your self-isolation time.
+Use the time to research what's available and possibly schedule viewings for once your quarantine has ended.
 Do not rent accommodation without first viewing it and talking to the landlord/other roommates.
 Learn more here.

-- Review and register for any orientation programming for new international students.
-Learn more here.
-There’s lots of content available online to work through at your own pace.
+- There’s lots of content available online to work through at your own pace.

-While you are in self-isolation your health and well-being is most-important.
-We also recommend you consider ways you can stay in touch with others remotely, fill your time with fun or relaxing personal hobbies, and prepare yourself for your studies at UCalgary.
+Consider ways to communicate and socialize with fellow students remotely, fill your time with fun or relaxing personal hobbies, and prepare yourself for your studies at UCalgary.
 Some suggestions include:

-- Bring a favourite book, video/computer game, or light activity with you.
+- Bring a favorite book, video/computer game, or light activity with you.
 Or, consider how to access these online.

 - Sign up for an International Student Mentor!
 They can help answer questions you may have about studies as a UCalgary student.
 Learn more here.

 - Review and register for summer series events, welcome webinars, social events, and orientations.

 - If you belong to a faith community or want to learn more about how to practice while in isolation, visit the Faith and Spirituality Centre website here.

 - Check out some virtual Zoom backgrounds from different locations around the city of Calgary!
 It’s a fun way to feel connected to Calgary even if you’re studying remotely or from another city or country.
 Learn more here.

 - Calgary Travel Guide – How to Travel Calgary